sunflowerdeath/shadowform/packages/docs/src/guides/ConfiguringErrorDisplay.md

 Also, you can configure display of each error type separately by passing an object to `showValidationErrors` prop.

-Wrapped field component recieves following props:
+Hook returns an object with the following fields:

 - `showError` &mdash; Whether the field should show current error.
-- `onFocus`, `onBlur` &mdash; Field should call these functions to update the state.
+- `onFocus`, `onBlur` &mdash; Functions that you should call to update the state.
+- `isFocused`, `isTouched` &mdash; Current state of the field.

 ## Example